NathanHarrington/dotfiles/README.md

     Sign in to chrome to get the settings below, or start a new profile with the fundamentals:
-            Set chrome to "remember where you left off" Install ublock origin for chrome
+            Set chrome to "remember where you left off" Install vimium for chrome
-            Install vimium for chrome
+            Don't use chrome for anything on the web as it will be overwhelmed with ads.

 ### Move over previous system files.

-More recent versions of fedora allow you to connect the disk and it will ask for a passphrase and mount your old encrypted home directory automatically.
-If that doesn't work or you need access to the root partition, try the process at the end of this file.
+With the previous years m.2 sssd, plug it into the adapter, start thunar, click the drive ane enter the passphrase.

 Copy the auto_backup folder from the old system: cp -ra old_system_mount_location/home/nharrington/Documents/auto_backup ~/Documents/auto_backup